Linear stability analysis for large dynamical systems on directed random graphs: Directed graphs with a prescribed degree distribution

-This algorithm consists of the following steps: \begin{enumerate} \item We generate a sequence of $n$ i.i.d.~variables $k^{\rm in}_j$ from the distribution $p_{K^{\rm in}}$; \item We generate a sample of $n$ i.i.d.~Bernouilli random variables $x_j \in \left\{ 0,1\right\}$, which take the value $x_j=1$ with probability $q$ and $x_j=0$ with probability $1-q$; \item If $x_j = 0$, then we set $k^{\rm out}_j = k^{\rm in}_j$; \item We generate a random permutation $\zeta$ on the set of indices $j\in [1,n]$ for which $x_j=1$; \item If $x_j=1$, then we set $k^{\rm out}_j = k^{\rm in}_{\zeta(j)}$; \item For each $j$, we attribute $k^{\rm in}_j$ insockets and $k^{\rm out}_j$ outsockets to the corresponding node; \item We randomly connect pairs of insockets and outsockets.
-We start with the node with the highest total degree $k^{\rm in}_j+k^{\rm out}_j$: we select uniformly and randomly $k^{\rm in}_j$ outsockets and $k^{\rm out}_j$ insockets associated with the other nodes in the graph.
-Every time two sockets are connected, we create the corresponding edge.
-We do not allow for self-links, we do not allow for multiple edges, and we do not allow for non-oriented edges; \item Sometimes step seven in the algorithm fails because connecting two sockets would create either a self-link, a multiple edge or a non-oriented edge.
-In this case, we restart step seven all over again.
-We continue until the algorithm has found a proper set of links that defines an oriented simple random graph. \end{enumerate} This algorithm works very well for the random graphs discussed in this paper, except for the power law random graphs with small exponent $a$, see Section~\ref{subSec:powerLaw}.
-In this case, most of the generated degree sequences are not compatible with the condition that the graph is simple and oriented.
-Generating graphs with a power law degree distribution with a small exponent $a$ requires more sophisticated algorithms, such as, algorithms based on Monte-Carlo simulations of a Markov chain whose stationary distribution is equal to the distribution $p_E(e)$ that defines the ensemble~\cite{coolen2009constrained, annibale2009tailored}.
+The algorithm we have used to generate random graphs from this degree distribution consists of the following steps: \begin{enumerate} \item We generate a sequence of $n$ i.i.d.~variables $k^{\rm in}_j$ from the distribution $p_{K^{\rm in}}$; \item We generate a sample of $n$ i.i.d.~Bernoulli random variables $x_j \in \left\{ 0,1\right\}$, which take the value $x_j=1$ with probability $q$ and $x_j=0$ with probability $1-q$; \item If $x_j = 0$, then we set $k^{\rm out}_j = k^{\rm in}_j$; \item We generate a random permutation $\zeta$ on the set of indices $j\in [1,n]$ for which $x_j=1$; \item If $x_j=1$, then we set $k^{\rm out}_j = k^{\rm in}_{\zeta(j)}$; \item To each $j$ we associate $k^{\rm in}_j$ insockets and $k^{\rm out}_j$ outsockets; \item We randomly connect pairs of insockets with outsockets by starting with the node with the highest total degree $k^{\rm in}_j+k^{\rm out}_j$ and connecting its sockets to $k^{\rm in}_j$ randomly selected outsockets and $k^{\rm out}_j$ randomly selected insockets.
+Two connected sockets create a directed edge. \item We do not allow for self-links and we do not allow for multiple edges.
+Sometimes step seven in the algorithm fails because connecting two sockets would create either a self-link or a multiple edge.
+In this case, we the algorithm restarts step seven. \item We repeat step seven until the algorithm has found a proper set of edges that defines an oriented simple random graph. \end{enumerate} This algorithm works very well for most of the degree distributions discussed in this paper, except for power-law random graphs with a small exponent $a$, see Section~\ref{subSec:powerLaw}.
+This is because for power-law random graphs it can be difficult to avoid multiple edges or self-links.
+Generating graphs with a power-law degree distribution with a small exponent $a$ requires more sophisticated algorithms, such as, algorithms using Markov chains~\cite{coolen2009constrained, annibale2009tailored}.
+Alternatively, one could consider the configurational model instead of the uniform model and allow for self-links and multiple edges.
+One should however bare in mind that for power-law random graphs with small exponent $a$ the configuration model and the uniform model may not be equivalent anymore because finite size effects will be significant.